About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Prof. Cowan graduated from Harvard University, where he received his B.A., and Yale University, where he earned his LL.B.
-In addition to his numerous scholarly writings, he has authored books including The People v.
-Clarence Darrow: The Bribery Trial of 's Greatest Lawyer and See No Evil: The Backstage Battle Over Sex and Violence on Television.
+Cowan graduated from Harvard University, where he received his BA, and Yale University, where he earned his LLB.
+In addition to his numerous scholarly writings, he has authored books including Let the People Rule: Theodore Roosevelt and the Birth of the Presidential Primary, The People v.
+Clarence Darrow: The Bribery Trial of America's Greatest Lawyer, and See No Evil: The Backstage Battle Over Sex and Violence on Television.

 - Let The People Rule: Theodore Roosevelt and the Birth of the Presidential Primary.
 (New York: W. W. Norton & Company, 2016).

 - The People v.
 Clarence Darrow: The Bribery Trial of America's Greatest Lawyer (Times Books, 1993).